-But what’s the quality level on this discounted cannabis?
-Well, like other kinds of leftovers, shake’s quality can vary.
-It may be potent or weak, delicious or disgusting, easy to smoke or cause coughing fits.
-It all has to do with what the shake started as and how it was treated along the way.
+Like other kinds of leftovers, cannabis shake’s quality can vary.
+It may be potent or weak, delicious or disgusting, easy to smoke or may cause coughing fits.
+It all has to do with how the cannabis shake started, and how it was treated along the way.

-For starters, shake is sometimes strain specific, but often is an unmarked combination of multiple strains.
+For starters, cannabis shake is sometimes strain-specific, but more often, it is an unmarked combination of multiple strains.
 So, from the get-go and from a medicinal point of view, shake’s effects can be hard to predict.

-Usually though, it’s somewhere in between.
-A collection of broken-up bud with some tiny leaves and stems, usually at somewhat lower potency than that of normal flower.
+Usually, though, the shake you buy will be somewhere in between: a collection of broken-up bud with some tiny leaves and stems, usually at somewhat lower potency than that of normal flower.

-Another factor with shake is its longevity.
+Another factor with cannabis shake is its longevity.
 Cured bud tends to preserve its cannabinoids and terpenes inside the bud itself.
 But when these buds are broken into pieces, there’s nowhere to hide.
-Shake dries out quickly and the chemicals in it oxidize much faster than it does in bud.
+Shake dries out quickly and the chemicals in it oxidize much faster than they do in bud.
 This can diminish the quality and potency of the cannabis.

-To find higher-quality shake, look for shake that still smells like the flower it came from, and doesn’t have a lot of sticks and leaves.
-Then consume it as quickly as you can, since its quality will fade faster than the quality of your other bud.
+To find higher-quality shake, look for shake that still smells like the flower it came from, and observe that it doesn’t have a lot of sticks and leaves.
+Then consume it as quickly as you can, since its quality will fade faster than the quality of your full-flower bud.

 There’s a big quality difference in shake.
 Still, whether you have top-quality shake or a bag of sticks and leaves, you can find ways to use this cannabis product.